PatchMixolydic/laria/docs/design.md

         // Once the boss hits 1500 HP or the above attack pattern is timed out,
         // this pattern starts.
-        // Note that timing out here drops this health bar
-        // and moves on to the next one.
-If the last attack pattern is
-        // timed out, the boss dies.
-        // (Well, generally nobody dies in these games, but...) hp 1500, timeout 30.0 {
+        hp 1500, timeout 30.0 {
-            // Touhou has spell cards...
-            // Erm...
-            // That's also an idea I borrowed until I die.
-            // Perhaps Marisa isn't a very good role model... begin_spell("Pragmatist \"Let Someone Else Handle It\"");
+            begin_spell("Pragmatist \"Let Someone Else Handle It\"");

             loop {